TomLisankie/readertron/README.md

 - write note about search
+- turn highlighting back on in content in search and make the class work. do something about URLs?
+- add Aylward, add Kraft
+- scribd doc with secret_password param should automatically include it in embed url so that the embed works
+- prevent email duplicates and share/unshare/share rss problem with little delay (same with comments)
 - readertron weekly digest should be "from" "Readertron Weekly Digest" and the subject line should be comment content...
-- add Aylward, add Kraft
 - check on followers graph
 - now that we're deleting old posts, allow starring.
 - search should be faster
   - keep an eye on memory usage
-  - any indexing problems on the database because of reader_id and/or deleted_at? (why is Post.shared.count so slow?)
+  - any indexing problems on the database because of reader_id? (why is Post.shared.count so slow?)
   - why two index delayed jobs on adding a post?
   - upgrade to ubuntu 12.04 and oracle java 7.
 - old reader announcement